nikitavoloboev/data/docs/databases/blockchain/tezos.md

 - [Learn how to create NFTs on Tezos using Taquito and Pinata](https://github.com/claudebarde/taquito-pinata-tezos-nft)
 - [Tezos for the outsider](https://twitter.com/ArthurB/status/1510347752068325380)
 - [Nix flakes for Tezos](https://github.com/marigold-dev/tezos-nix)
+- [NFT Image Proxy](https://github.com/Cryptonomic/ImageProxy) - Supporting automatic content moderation for use with Tezos Wallets and other applications in the ecosystem.